magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/knx.md

 ### Section "RPC"

-ThingsBoard allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to ThingsBoard directly or via Gateway.
+IoT Hub allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to IoT Hub directly or via Gateway.

-The configuration provided in this section is used for sending RPC requests from ThingsBoard to device.
+The configuration provided in this section is used for sending RPC requests from IoT Hub to device.
 The configuration is an array of objects, where each object contains the following fields:

 | **Parameter**    | **Default value** | **Description**                                                                    |